Trauma Dumping vs. Fair Conversation: Knowing the Difference

 “I just need someone to listen.”

 It’s a phrase I hear often in therapy.
 Sometimes it’s whispered through tears.
 Other times it’s said with frustration after a friendship fallout, a painful breakup, or years of feeling emotionally unseen.
-Many adults come into therapy carrying the weight of relationships that have become strained because somewhere along the way, emotional sharing stopped feeling mutual and started feeling overwhelming.
+Many adults come into therapy carrying the weight of relationships that have become strained because somewhere along the way, emotional sharing stopped feeling fair and started feeling overwhelming.

-One exercise I love to share with my littles in therapy is learning how to recognize when feelings are “too big” for one moment or one person.
+One exercise I love to share with my littles in therapy is learning how to recognize when feelings are too big for one moment or one person.
 Children are often taught emotional boundaries early: taking turns talking, checking if someone is available to listen, and learning safe ways to process emotions.
 But what about adults?

-I’m glad you asked.
+I’m glad your here.

 What Is Trauma Dumping?